top of page

 6. Capital Sequencing

-Doing the right things in the wrong order converts solvable issues into permanent constraints.
+Most failures are not strategic errors.
+They are sequencing errors.
+Doing the right things in the wrong order converts solvable problems into permanent constraints.

 Readiness exists when: